-The Latest: Panel to hear misconduct allegations vs general
+The Latest: GOP senator who was assaulted backs general

 The chairman of the Senate Armed Services Committee says the panel will address allegations of sexual misconduct against Air Force Gen. John Hyten, who is nominated to be the next vice chairman of the Joint Chiefs of Staff.

-Sen. Jim Inhofe, R-Iowa, says the panel held five executive sessions to hear testimony and go over statements and thousands of pages of documents on the investigation.
+Sen. Jim Inhofe, R-Okla., says the panel held five executive sessions to hear testimony and go over statements and thousands of pages of documents on the investigation.
 He says the committee will not act on unproven allegations.

 The hearing is the first time that senators will publicly question Hyten about the charges brought by his former aide, Army Col. Kathryn Spletstoser.
 Hyten and Spletstoser met separately with senators in classified sessions last week.

-Note: This story has been corrected to show Inhofe represents Oklahoma, not Iowa.